Jonastjep/CRAPy/ProgressReport_CRAPy.md

 	- looked over existing code to get an initial idea of how the software can be structured

 #### Timon:
--Brainstorm ideas for arm redesign (different platform position, gearing and toolchanger)
+- Brainstorm ideas for arm redesign (different platform position, gearing and toolchanger)

 #### Sushant: